 To start, click the “Backup Wizard” icon in the Files section of your site, as shown above.
 While you can also do this by clicking “Backup”, the “Backup Wizard” makes the process even more straightforward.

 You’ll then see this screen:

-For sake of ease, back up your entire site and save it to an external hard drive or other secure location.
+To make it easier, back up your entire site and save it to an external hard drive or another secure location.

 Finally, you’ll be asked to choose a backup destination.
 Unless you have a remote FTP server (which you probably don’t), you can leave this as “Home Directory” for now.

-Choose your email address if you want to receive an email notification of backup completion, and then click “Generate Backup” to create a complete backup of your site!
+Insert your email address if you want to be notified of backup completion, then click “Generate Backup” to create a complete backup of your site!

 Check Your Disk Space

 No matter what your hosting company told you, your disk space is NOT unlimited.
-There are always limits to usage, and as a new webmaster, it’s important you know how much space you’re taking up.
+There are always limits to usage.
+As a new webmaster, it’s important to know how much space you’re taking up.